What Are Automotive Tools Called

 Cleaning and Maintenance Tools

-Cleaning and maintenance tools are essential for keeping your vehicle in top condition.
-A car wash kit typically includes everything you need to wash and clean your vehicle, such as car wash soap, sponges, and microfiber towels.
+Cleaning and maintenance tools keep your vehicle looking and running its best.
+A car wash kit usually comes with everything you need to clean your car: wash soap, sponges, and microfiber towels.

 Repair and Replacement Tools

-Repair and replacement tools are necessary for various repair and replacement tasks in automotive work.
-A trim removal tool is used to safely remove interior and exterior trim without damaging the surrounding surfaces.
-It is particularly useful when working on dashboards, door panels, or moldings.
+Repair and replacement tools handle the jobs where parts come off and new ones go on.
+A trim removal tool pops off interior and exterior trim without scratching the surface around it.
+Reach for it when you’re working on dashboards, door panels, or moldings.

-A ball joint separator, also known as a pickle fork, is used to separate ball joints from their respective components.
-It helps in replacing worn or damaged ball joints.
+A ball joint separator, also called a pickle fork, pops ball joints loose from their parts.
+You’ll want it when you’re swapping out worn or damaged ball joints.